FST777/FreeBSD-OCI-images/README.md

 # FreeBSD-OCI-images
 Useful OCI container images for `--os=freebsd`

+This project packages native FreeBSD software as OCI containers, combining Jails with modern container tooling.

 ## What is this?
-OCI containers on FreeBSD are a new and novel way to make use of the robust, decades old Jails mechanism with the ease of use of OCI compatible packaging, handling and distribution, as known and commonplace on Linux (with Podman, Docker and friends).
-It is useable with containerd (via runj) as well as podman/buildah (via ocijail), all available via FreeBSD packages or ports.
+OCI containers on FreeBSD are a new and novel way to combine the time-tested power of FreeBSD Jails with the simplicity and ubiquity of OCI-compatible tooling (familiar from Linux platforms like Podman, Docker and Kubernetes).
+They are usable with containerd (via runj) as well as podman/buildah (via ocijail), all of which are available via FreeBSD packages or ports.

-While FreeBSD's excellent Linux compatibility layer allows for decent usage of Linux-based containers, there is an opportunity to package FreeBSD native software this way as well.
-However, at the time of writing there is a dearth of images to allow for this.
-This repository seeks to fill that gap.
+Although FreeBSD's excellent Linux compatibility layer allows the use of Linux-based containers, there is now an opportunity to package FreeBSD native software as OCI containers.
+Currently however, there is a dearth of images to get people started --- this repository seeks to fill that gap.

 FreeBSD's pkg repository provides the included software.
-Images are build with GitHub Actions and tagged with their minor & patch versions where applicable (aside from `latest`).
-Images are rebuild every week as well as on significant changes in the build code.
-Use their SHA instead of the tags if you need the exact same image multiple times, but tracking the version that's right for you is recommended to ensure getting the latest stability & completeness fixes.
+Images are built with GitHub Actions and tagged with their minor and patch versions where applicable (in addition to `latest`).
+Images are rebuilt every week as well as on significant changes in the build code.
+For guaranteed consistency, use the image SHA; for regular updates and improvements, follow the version tags that best suit your needs.

 ## Available images